This course is now over

-- Total asynchronous learning hours: 2 hours
+Total asynchronous learning hours (video-based learning at own time): 2 hours

-- Estimated preparation hours: 2 hours a week
+Estimated preparation time: 2 hours per week

 - Participants gain knowledge about Web Content Accessibility Guidelines (WCAG 2.1).